bilawal-dev/My-Code-Snippets/README.md

 ## 🛠️ Technologies Used

 - **Next.js**: For building the application with server-side rendering and static site generation.
+- **Redux-toolkit**: For global state management across the components, and also a centralized place for the application logic.
 - **Tailwind CSS**: For styling the application with utility-first CSS.
 - **NextAuth**: For implementing authentication with Google, GitHub, and custom credentials.
 - **MongoDB**: For storing user data and code snippets.